amqp/rhea/README.md

 Simple utility for generating a stringified uuid, useful if you wish to specify distinct container ids for different connections.

+##### websocket_connect()

+Returns a function that can be used to create another function suitable for use as the value of 'connection_details' in a connect call in order to connect over websockets.
+The function returned here takes a websocket url and optional arguments.
+The websocket_connect method itself take the constructor of the WebSocket implementation to use.
+It has been tested with the implementation in firefox and also that in the node module 'ws'.

+##### websocket_accept()

+Used to start handling an incoming websocket connection as an AMQP connection.
+See the [websocket echo server example](example/websocket/echo.js) for how to use it.

 ---------------------------------------------------------------------
 ### Connection